RichTillis/scully-richtillis-portfolio/blog/angular-user-authentication-using-auth0-firebase-and-aws-lambda.md

 ## Part 3 - Firebase Setup

 We need to create a Firebase project so that we can grab the project's key which will be used by the lambda.
-Log into [console.firebase.google.com][8].
-To get started with Firebase, login into console.firebase.google.com.
+To get started with Firebase, login into [console.firebase.google.com][5].
 From the main dashboard, click on **Add project**.
 You will be asked for a project name.
 After typing a name, like **angular-auth0-lambda-project**, click **continue**.
 The following prompt will ask you about analytics.
 We are not interested in analytics so toggle the radio button near the bottom and **Disable Google Analytics**.
 Then click **Create project**.

 Once the project is created you will be routed to the project's dashboard.
 We need to geneate a private key for this project.
 From the navigation menu on the left, click the gears next to **Project Overview** and select **Project Settings**.
 In the Settings page, click the **Service Accounts** tab.
 Near the bottom of this page click the **Generate new private key**.
 Firebase will provide you with a confirmation prompt.
 Click **Generate Key**.
 Save the json file somewhere safe.
 We will need it later.
 The key contents will look somthing like this: